options1k/options1k/content/rules/index.md

 ## Bear Call Credit Spread
 Everything the same as Bull Put Spread, except:
 - look for OVERBOUGHT stochastics (entry rule #8),
-- sell strike price ABOVE RESISTANCE (#9), and
+- sell strike price ABOVE RESISTANCE (#9),
-- look for stock price to be in a possible DOWNTREND or flat (entry rule #10).
+- look for stock price to be in a possible DOWNTREND or sideways range (entry rule #10),
 - take loss if resistance is broken (exit rule #3)

 ## Risk level + trade sizing